diixo/numoGPT/README.md

 # numoGPT

-* Alternative repository of minGPT implementation by Andrej Karpathy.
+* Alternative repository of minGPT, implemented by Andrej Karpathy.
-* Example has been implemented additionally, that demonstrated training on a simple text file.
+* Demo has been implemented additionally, that demonstrated training on an input text file.
-* Embedded openai's: tokens volabulary, json-vocabulary token indices of encoder
+* Embedded openai's: tokens volabulary, json-vocabulary indices of encoder

 ## Model: